Blynk-App-Publishing/Startup-Repo-Template/README.md

-All new issues created and receieved by us drop initially into the "ToDo" column.
+All new issues created and received by us drop initially into the "To Do" column.
 Later they move to the rest of columns: